hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 3.2 `hapi`

 This root endpoint is optional and should provide a human-readable landing page for the server.
-Unlike the other endpoints, there is no strict definition for the output, but if present, it should include a brief description of the data and other endpoints, and links to documentation on how to use the server.
+Unlike the other endpoints, there is no strict definition for the output, but if present, it should include a brief description of the data and other endpoints and links to documentation on how to use the server.
 An example landing page that can be easily customized for a new server is given in [the Appendix](#81-sample-landing-page).

-There are many options for landing page content, such as an HTML view of the catalog, or links to commonly requested data.
+There are many options for landing page content, such as an HTML view of the catalog or links to commonly requested data.

 **Sample Invocation**